Table of Contents

 The finish of the stone’s surface is also reflected in the price.
 Most fabricators will purchase only polished slabs, but do offer other finishes – such as honed or leathered.
 Creating these finishes is labor intensive, and can add additional $10 or more per square foot to the raw material.
 Polished granite the go to option not only because of the savings but it also provides an extra layer of protection to the countertops, as they’re less likely to stain or scratch versus the honed and leathered options.

-Smaller projects can be completed using a remnant piece of stone, which is a piece that is left over from a previous project.
+Smaller projects can be completed using a remnant piece of stone, which is a piece that is leftover from a previous project.
 Remnants are offered at discounted prices, which can offer shoppers a great bargain.
-It’s a great way to get high-end stone at the fraction of the original cost.
+It’s a great way to get a high-end stone at the fraction of the original cost.

 That being said, remnants should only be considered only for smaller projects.
 Looking to complete an entire kitchen with remnants is not ideal, and can leave you with unsightly, mismatched countertops.
 Even if two remnants look similar at the granite yard, they will likely have distinct variations when installed.
 If the sales staff expressed concern about pieces not being a compatible good match, make sure to take their expert advice into consideration.